ddodds42/c4ads_nda_nonsensitive/Manual_Entity_Resolution.md

 At some point, this entity resolution (MER) must be automated.

 # Back to the regularly scheduled programming.
-All sql query text can be found in c4ads-sanctions-explorer-ds/Notebooks_and_Data/David_Dodds_Files/MER_SQL_query_backup.txt OR the most recent console.sql file.
+All sql query text can be found [here](https://github.com/ddodds42/c4ads_nda_nonsensitive/blob/main/Notebooks_and_Data/MER_SQL_query_backup.txt), OR the most recent console.sql file.
 They are specific to the ofac data at the time of writing this, but can hopefully be morphed easily for similar queries in new OFAC data, EU, UN, and eventually POE.

 ## Phase 1: Selecting 30+ random entities.
 Selection of a repressentative, pseudo-random subsample of (a minimum of 30) entities to perform MER on.